 - (a) the Property will be independently valued each year.
-The next independent valuation is expected to occur in June 2017; - (b) all valuations are to be carried out by appropriately qualified valuers, independent of Cromwell, who are registered in Queensland and have a minimum of five years relevant experience; - (c) valuers are to be instructed to undertake their valuation in accordance with industry standards and to outline their valuation methodology within the valuation report; and - (d) the same valuers will not undertake more than two consecutive full valuations of the Property.
+The next independent valuation should occur in December 2017; - (b) all valuations are to be carried out by appropriately qualified valuers, independent of Cromwell, who are registered in Queensland and have a minimum of five years relevant experience; - (c) valuers are to be instructed to undertake their valuation in accordance with industry standards and to outline their valuation methodology within the valuation report; and - (d) the same valuers will not undertake more than two consecutive full valuations of the Property.